US Government (GOVT300)

 US History (from 1877) (HIST102) OR US History (Survey) (HIST310)

-If you are a US citizen, you need to become a voter when you are 18; you need to understand the workings of the government, what is happening with government today, and how it is going to impact your personal life both at work and home.
+If you are a US citizen, you become a voter when you are 18; you need to understand the workings of the government, what is happening with government today, and how it is going to impact your personal life, both at work and home.
 What freedoms do you need to be concerned about losing?
 What restrictions will be put on your workplace?
 An informed voter can help make America strong.

 If there are books and materials for this course, they can be purchased from our Online Bookstore.

 The textbook was well organized, and I liked it had many helpful visual aides.